Division of Epidemiology and Biostatistics

 - Methodology: daily diary/daily process methods

-Before joining SDSU Graduate School of Public Health, Dr. Kiene was an Assistant Professor of Community Medicine at the University of Connecticut School of Medicine from 2011-2014 and an Assistant Professor of Medicine and Community Health (Research) at Brown University from 2007-2011, where she remains an adjunct faculty member in the School of Public Health.
+Before joining SDSU School of Public Health, Dr. Kiene was an Assistant Professor of Community Medicine at the University of Connecticut School of Medicine from 2011-2014 and an Assistant Professor of Medicine and Community Health (Research) at Brown University from 2007-2011, where she remains an adjunct faculty member in the School of Public Health.
 She also served on the Rhode Island Community Planning Group for HIV Prevention from 2008-2014.

 Dr. Kiene’s research program in rural Uganda (the Salawo Collaboration) develops and tests sustainable community-based public health interventions implemented at individual, group, and community levels.
 While the bulk of her research is in Uganda, Dr. Kiene also works in South Africa.